Foraminal Narrowing – Treatment Options

 - Moderate exercise

 - Hot/cold therapy

 - Alternative treatments (such as yoga, acupuncture, or massage therapy)

-It is important to note that these treatments should only be pursued under the guidance of a doctor.
+It is important to note that these treatments should only be pursued under the guidance of a physician.
 This will help to prevent drug interactions and further damage to the neck and/or back.

-If conservative foraminal narrowing treatment provides little or no relief, a doctor may recommend open back surgery.
+If conservative foraminal narrowing treatment provides little or no relief after several months, a physician may recommend open back surgery.
 As with all medical procedures, there are certain risks that are associated with spine surgery and many patients require extended periods of recovery time.
 If you are hesitant to undergo open back surgery, contact Laser Spine Institute to learn about our minimally invasive procedures.
-Our procedures utilize state-of-the-art endoscopic technology and have helped tens of thousands of patients rediscover their lives without neck and back pain.
+Our procedures utilize state-of-the-art technology and have helped tens of thousands of patients find relief from neck and back pain.